kserve/kserve/docs/samples/v1beta1/torchserve/README.md

 {"predictions": ["2"]}
 ```

-### Explanation
+## Explanation

-Model interpretability is an important aspect which help  to understand , which of the input features were important for a particular classification.
+Model interpretability is an important aspect which help to understand which of the input features were important for a particular classification.
 Captum is a model interpretability libarary.
 The explain function uses Captum's -integrated graident feature to help us understand, which input features were important for a particular model prediction.

-Refer [Captum](https://captum.ai/tutorials/) for more info.
+Your can refer to [Captum](https://captum.ai/tutorials/) for more info.

 ### Explain Request